Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Numerical results

+In comparison, the frequentist estimators typically underestimate $n_0$ more severely than the Bayesian ones.
+While the $\mathrm{NME}$ clearly improves over the sample maximum, it still produces values centered about $n \approx 10$ for both $\alpha = 1$ and $\alpha = 2$ when $n_0 = 20$.
+We consistently observed that the variance of the $\mathrm{NME}$ quickly decreases with increasing $k$ (usually faster than for the Bayesian estimators), but that its bias barely reduces at the same time.
+Indeed, values estimated by the $\mathrm{NME}$ seem to be strongly influenced by the sample maximum, and it seems to inherit the extremely slow convergence toward the real value in the setting of moderate to large $k$.
+Similar issues were also observed for the bias reduction estimator proposed by \cite{Gupta}, which we did not include in our figures.
+We still stress that the $\mathrm{NME}(\alpha)$ with a suitable choice of $\alpha$ is competitive with the Bayesian procedures in some regimes, especially if $k$ is small and $p$ is moderate (see, e.g., Figure~\ref{fig:app:comparison_noinfo_0.3} in the supplement).

+\paragraph{Prior choices} In the following, we take a systematic look at the influence of the prior choice on the performance of the Bayesian estimators in case of small to moderate sample sizes.
+Our goal is to establish some practical guidance regarding how to choose $\gamma$, $a$, and $b$ in different scenarios.
+To this end, we compare the scale estimators $\mathrm{SE}(\gamma)$ with $\gamma\in\{0, 0.5, 1, 2, 3\}$ and the posterior mode estimator $\mathrm{PME}(0)$, which corresponds to the Carroll-Lombard estimator, in several simulations, documenting the parameter constellations that perform best.

-We set $\hat{p}=p_0$ in the beta prior for this simulation and study the influence of the parameter $\gamma$.
-In Table \ref{Table:SummaryAlpha}, we present the estimators that have the lowest RMSE and the lowest bias for the different choices of $k$.
-The outcome advises to select smaller values of $\gamma$, the smaller $p_0$ is expected to be.
-Note that the DG estimator with large values $N_0$ is similar to the MAP estimator with the improper prior $\gamma=0$.
-Thus, it is not surprising that there is only little difference between the performance of DG(500) and SE(0) in the simulations.
-Both of them perform superior in the regime of very small $p_0$.
-Still, one should be aware that a small $\gamma$ increases the variance of the posterior and therefore of the estimates.
-For this reason, higher choices of $\gamma$ become preferable for low RMSEs as $k$ increases.
-The similarity of Table \ref{Table:SummaryAlpha} (A) and (B) for $n_0 = 20$ and $n_0 = 50$ suggests that the influence of $n_0$ is much weaker than the one of $p_0$ for the optimal estimator choice.
+In a first study, we consider the settings $k\in\{30,100,300\}$, $n_0\in\{20,50\}$, and $p_0\in\{0.05, 0.1, 0.3\}$, while assuming a good guess $\tilde p = p_0$ that correctly informs the $\Beta(a,b)$ prior on $p$ via $a = 2$ and $b = a/\tilde{p} - a$, such that its expectation is $\tilde{p}$.
+For all pairs $(n_0,p_0)$ and each estimator $\hat n$, we empirically approximate \begin{itemize} \item the relative mean squared error (RMSE) given by $\E_{n_0, p_0}\big[(\hat n/n_0-1)^2\big]$, \item the bias $\E_{n_0, p_0}[\hat n] -n_0$ of the estimator, \end{itemize} by averaging over $1000$ realizations of $\data$.
+In Table~\ref{Table:SummaryAlpha}, we present the estimators that have the lowest RMSE and the lowest bias for the different choices of $k$.
+The outcome generally advises to select smaller values of $\gamma$ the smaller $p_0$ is expected to be.
+We only found minor differences between the $\mathrm{PME}(0)$ and the $\mathrm{SE}(0)$.
+Both of them outperform the other estimators in the regime of very small $p_0$.
+The drawback of these estimators is their high variance, which is why larger choices of $\gamma$ become preferable for low RMSEs as $k$ increases.
+The similarity of Table~\ref{Table:SummaryAlpha20} and \ref{Table:SummaryAlpha50} for $n_0 = 20$ and $n_0 = 50$ suggests that the influence of $n_0$ is weaker than the one of $p_0$ for the optimal estimator choice.